A Comprehensive Guide to Varroa Mite Treatment

-Apivar® is one of the industry-leading preventions and treatments for varroa mite infestations in honey bee colonies.
-It is safe and highly effective in keeping mite numbers low in hives and therefore maintains healthier, longer-living bees.
+Apivar is one of the industry-leading preventions and treatments for Varroa mite infestations in honey bee colonies.
+It’s safe and highly effective in keeping mite numbers low in hives and maintains healthier, longer-living bees.

 What Are Varroa Mites?

-You can see varroa mites with your naked eye.
+You can see Varroa mites with your naked eye.
 Adult female mites are larger than males, measuring about 1.1 mm long and 1.7 mm wide.
 They’re also reddish-brown, unlike the yellowish-white males.
-Meanwhile, varroa eggs are round and milky-colored, measuring around 1.00 mm long and 1.5 mm wide.
+Varroa eggs are round and milky-colored, measuring around 1.00 mm long and 1.5 mm wide.

 What Causes Varroa Mites?

-Varroa mites are very mobile, which is why they can easily transfer between adult bees.
-They spread between apiaries and colonies when infested broods and bees are interchanged during day-to-day apiary management.
+This parasitic mite is very mobile and can easily transfer between adult bees.
+During day-to-day apiary management, they spread between apiaries and colonies when infested broods and bees are interchanged.
 This occurs when transporting hives, queen bees, and used beekeeping equipment.

-Varroa spread may also happen during foraging bees and swarms.
+Varroa spread may also happen during foraging bees and swarms, particularly from infested colonies.
 Mites can move from the bee to a flower and then stick to another bee visiting that same flower.
-When the infected bee returns to the colony, the mite can start feeding and infesting the entire hive.
+When the infected bee returns to the colony, the mite can feed and infest the hive.

 How Do You Get Rid of Varroa Mites?

-If you suspect a varroa infestation in your apiary, consider taking the following steps to reduce its spread:
+If you suspect you need to treat Varroa mites in your apiary, consider taking the following steps to reduce its spread: